alexmaryin/spacextimes/README.md

 **Features:**
 * Auto-translation for english descriptions and remarks by [FastTranslator](https://fasttranslator.herokuapp.com/)
 * Wiki-pages interlanguage auto-selecting with [Jsoup](https://jsoup.org/)
+* Cache for translations on Room (sqlite)
+* Cache for network responses and pictures download by okHttp and Picasso

 **UI previews -- ARE STILL SUBJECT TO CHANGE!!!!**